dmae97/roblex-studio-mcp-server/README.md

 ### Script Validator

-The `validate-roblex-script` tool validates Roblex scripts for syntax errors and best practices.
+The `validate-roblox-script` tool validates Luau scripts for syntax errors and best practices.

 Parameters:
-- `scriptContent`: The Lua script content to validate
+- `scriptContent`: The Luau script content to validate
 - `scriptType`: Type of script (ServerScript, LocalScript, ModuleScript)
 - `checkBestPractices`: Whether to check for best practices
 - `checkPerformance`: Whether to check for performance issues

-### Interactive Systems
+### New Tools

-#### Dialogue System Generator
+#### Data Store Manager

-The `create-dialogue-tree` tool generates complete dialogue system code for NPCs.
+The `create-datastore-system` tool generates complete DataStore code for persistent data management.

 Parameters:
-- `npcName`: Name of the NPC character
+- `datastoreName`: Name of the DataStore
-- `dialogueNodes`: Array of dialogue nodes forming the conversation tree
+- `dataStructure`: Structure of the data to be stored
-- `defaultAnimation`: (Optional) Default animation to play when NPC speaks
-- `includeUI`: Whether to include UI creation code
-- `includeEvents`: Whether to include event handling code
+- `sessionCaching`: Whether to include session caching logic

-#### Dialogue Kit Integration
+- `backupStrategy`: Data backup strategy
+- `playerData`: Whether this is for player data

+#### Physics System Generator

-The `integrate-dialogue-kit` tool generates code that integrates with the Dialogue Kit system.
+The `create-physics-system` tool generates physics-based systems for Roblox.

 Parameters:
-- `dialogueData`: Array of NPCs with their dialogue data
-- `createModuleScript`: Whether to create a module script structure
+- `objectName`: Name of the physical object
+- `objectType`: Type of physical object
+- `size`: Size dimensions
+- `material`: Material type
+- `physicsProperties`: Density, friction, etc.
+- `constraints`: Optional physical constraints

+#### UI Builder

+The `create-ui-system` tool generates Roblox UI code.

+Parameters:
+- `uiType`: Type of UI (Menu, HUD, Dialog, Inventory)
+- `elements`: UI elements to include
+- `responsive`: Whether the UI should be responsive
+- `stylePreset`: Visual style preset to use

-### Roblex API Connector
+### Roblox API Connectors

-Tools for directly connecting to the Roblex Studio API:
+Tools for directly connecting to the Roblox API:

 #### Search Assets API

-The `roblex-search-assets` tool searches for assets using the official Roblex API.
+The `roblox-search-assets` tool searches for assets using the official Roblox API.

+#### Open Cloud Integration

+The `roblox-open-cloud` tool provides access to Roblox Open Cloud API features.

 Parameters:
-- `query`: Search query
+- `feature`: Open Cloud feature to use
+- `universeId`: Universe ID to operate on
-- `assetType`: (Optional) Type of asset to search for
+- `actionType`: Type of action to perform
-- `limit`: Maximum number of results (default: 10, max: 100)
-- `offset`: Pagination offset (default: 0)

-#### Validate Script API

-The `roblex-validate-script` tool validates scripts using the official Roblex API.

-Parameters:
-- `scriptContent`: The Lua script content to validate
-- `scriptType`: Type of script

-#### Create Script API

-The `roblex-create-script` tool creates a script using the official Roblex API.

-Parameters:
-- `name`: Name of the script
-- `type`: Type of script
-- `content`: Script content
-- `parentId`: (Optional) ID of the parent object

-#### Get Asset API

-The `roblex-get-asset` tool gets asset information using the official Roblex API.

-Parameters:
-- `assetId`: ID of the asset to get

-#### Get User Profile API

-The `roblex-get-user-profile` tool gets user profile information using the official Roblex API.

-Parameters:
-- `userId`: ID of the user
+- `data`: Data for the action

 ## Prompts

 ### Script Generator

-The `generate-script` prompt helps generate Roblex scripts with AI assistance.
+The `generate-script` prompt helps generate Roblox scripts with AI assistance.

 Parameters:
 - `scriptType`: Type of script to generate